Quasiparticle cooling algorithms for quantum many-body state preparation: Introduction

-Noise, inevitably present in today's quantum simulators and processors, severely limits the performance of quantum algorithms.
-For example, superconducting qubits are subject to dephasing and decay processes, which introduce unwanted quasiparticles to the system.
-We modify the kinetic equation by incorporating noise-induced heating on top of the cooling protocol, and investigate how the non-equilibrium distribution of quasiparticle level occupations in the steady state is affected by noise.
-For the Floquet TFIM example, we observe that the density $n$ of quasiparticles in the steady state scales differently with the Markovian noise strength in the two phases.
-Characterizing decoherennce by a dimensionless parameter $\gamma$, which reflects the noise-induced error probability per qubit over one period of Floquet evolution, we find scaling $n \propto \gamma$ in the PM phase, while in the AFM phase, we observe a crossover between linear behaviour and a scaling $n \propto \sqrt{\gamma}$.
+While our results for the different models demonstrate the theoretical applicability of our protocol, to be practically useful the algorithm must also be able to compete against the unwanted effects of noise.
+We modify the kinetic equation by incorporating noise-induced heating on top of the cooling protocol, and investigate how the non-equilibrium distribution of quasiparticle level occupations in the steady state is affected by noise, for the Floquet TFIM example.
+We observe that the density of quasiparticles in the steady state scales differently with the Markovian noise strength in the two phases, such that achieving low quasiparticle densities in the AFM phase requires significantly weaker noise.
 This scaling behaviour was predicted in Ref.~\cite{RudnerCoolingArxiv2022}, and can be understood within the kinetic framework from the nature of different quasiparticle types in the two phases.
-Achieving low quasiparticle densities in the AFM phase therefore requires significantly weaker noise, compared to the PM phase.
 Nevertheless, we find that the modulated coupling protocol achieves high fidelities when the noise rate is small compared to the auxiliary-system coupling strength.

-While we largely focus on cooling in the integrable TFIM model, we expect the quasiparticle cooling algorithm to be effective also for non-integrable systems.
-Indeed, many such systems have low-energy quasiparticles which become weakly interacting at low energy densities.
-Thus, at least at low energies (the most relevant regime for ground state preparation), our analysis should apply.
-We illustrate the versatility of our approach by studying cooling in a TFIM with broken integrability \cite{PhysRevB.68.214406}, where we observe similar efficiency of our protocol as in the integrable case.